CES Home / Conferences / CES - Past Conferences

 June 2011 • West Palm Beach, Florida

 CES held this workshop in West Palm Beach, FL to focus on the current status of climate change adaptations by water utilities in Southeast Florida.
 Funded by the Water Research Foundation , through a grant with Columbia University, the one-day workshop cover ed current work in the region; climate science and scenarios for Florida; and, adaptation assessment, planning and economics.
 CES assisted in planning the agenda, coordinating speakers, managing invitations and registration, on site-logistics, support and contributed to the writing the final project.
+Most presentation PDFs from this conference are available upon request.

 Responsible Stewardship For a Sustainable FutureRSFSF Banner